novarizkiyah/novarizkiyah/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working as AWS Developer (Part time and remote) in Tech Consultan Japan Company
+- 🔭 I’m currently working as Cloud Engineer

 - ✍️ All of my projects are available at [novarizkiyah.github.io](https://novarizkiyah.github.io/)